payu-india/CMS-Chatbot/reference/Affordability/offer-apis/fetch-offers-api.md

 <li><strong>headers</strong>: This must have the value as <strong>date digest</strong></li>
 <li><strong>signature</strong>: This must contain the hmacsha256 of (signing_string, merchant_secret), where:<ul>
 <li><strong>signing_string</strong>: This is in the &quot;<strong>Date</strong>&quot;+&quot;\n&quot;+&quot;<strong>Digest</strong>&quot; format.
 Here, the Date and Digest is the same values in the fields listed in this table For example, &quot;Thu, 17 Feb 2022 08:17:59 GMT&quot;&quot;\n&quot;+“vpGay5D/dmfoDupALPplYGucJAln9gS29g5Orn+8TC0=“</li>
 <li><strong>merchant_secret</strong>: The merchant Salt of the merchant.
-For more information on getting the merchant Salt, refer to <a href="doc:generate-merchant-key-and-salt-on-payu-dashboard">Generate Merchant Key and Salt on PayU Dashboard</a></li>
+For more information on getting the merchant Salt, refer to <a href="https://docs.payu.in/docs/generate-merchant-key-and-salt-on-payu-dashboard">Generate Merchant Key and Salt on PayU Dashboard</a></li>
 </ul>
 </li>
 </ul>